 Who can you turn to for answers on the best way to advance your career?
 There are many avenues to success, and you can get advice from many sources, but the only person that knows what is the best fit, the right career move, and the greatest opportunity for you, is you.
 Nobody knows you like you do, so why turn to someone else to give you direction in your career?
 Why not sit yourself in the driver’s seat and make your own decisions that can determine your economic prosperity?

-As a real estate agent, an independent contractor, not only will you have the freedom to determine your own work hours, and be your own boss, but you will also be a direct recipient of the benefits of all your hard work.
+As an independent real estate agent, not only will you have the freedom to determine your own work hours, and be your own boss, but you will also be a direct recipient of the benefits of all your hard work.
 If you close a deal, you are the one getting paid for it.
 Every hour you spend working is directly for you, and your own income.
 For many, that is what they need to find the drive to succeed.
 Reaping your own rewards can be very satisfying.

 Let’s take a look at the numbers.
 A residential sales agent sells a home for a client for $300,000.
 They have an agreement with their seller for a 6% commission on the sale of the home.
 They agree to split the commission with another agent who represents the buyer.
 6% on a %300,000 home is $18,000, so each agent receives $9,000.
 Each agent is required to be supervised by a broker, and this agent’s broker agreement is for the broker to take 30% of each transaction, which leaves the agent with $6300.